 Eligibility is determined through a multi-factored evaluation completed by qualified school staff.
 These services are funded by state and federal preschool monies as well as local dollars.
 Fifty-percent of the preschoolers in the program are 4-5 year olds without disabilities.
 These children provide typical role models for our students with disabilities.
 The cost for these students is partially covered through state early childhood grants, local dollars, and private pay.
 We have 64 students in our preschool program.

-The total preschool related revenues received by federal, state and private pay is estimated at $275,000 for this school year.
-The related expenditures are estimated at $410,000.
+The total preschool related revenues received by federal, state and private pay is estimated at $278,000 for last school year.
+The related expenditures are estimated at $413,000.
 That leaves $135,000 covered by local dollars.

-34. Why did the school board vote to move forward with the stadium when there are higher priority needs that impact teaching and learning, especially Hebron Elementary, on our Facilities Assessment?
+30. Why did the school board vote to move forward with the stadium when there are higher priority ne

 The Board of Education’s decision to address the stadium was based on several key factors.
 The first was the pressing need to deal with safety and ADA concerns related to the old bleachers in the stadium.
 The second was the opportunity to have the booster organization pay for the cost of the new playing turf, at the same time the rest of the stadium was improved.
 And the third was district’s financial ability to finance the project at a lower cost than might have been the case if the district waited several years to make the improvement.